-Investment in capital assets net of related debt decreased from 2019-2020 to 2020-2021.
-This is primarily the result of the capital project borrowing (BAN) in the current year.
+Investment in capital assets net of related debt increased from 2020-2021 to 2021-2022.
+This is primarily the result of the capital project.

 An additional portion of the District's net position represents resources that are subject to external restrictions on how they may be used.
 The restricted amount is reserved for bus purchases retirement, a debt service fund and various legal reserves.